dhairyav-s/dhairyav-s/README.md

 👨‍💻 I'm a graduate student in analytics with a focus in statistical modeling at Northeastern University Boston.
 - Highly skilled analytics professional with experience in data analysis, reporting, and visualization.
--Strong technical skills in various programming languages such as Python and SQL.
+- Strong technical skills in various programming languages such as Python and SQL.
--Proficient in using business intelligence tools such as Tableau, MS Power BI, and Microsoft Office.
+- Proficient in using business intelligence tools such as Tableau, MS Power BI, and Microsoft Office.
--Experience in machine learning frameworks such as NumPy, Pandas, Scikit-Learn, and Tensorflow.
+- Experience in machine learning frameworks such as NumPy, Pandas, Scikit-Learn, and Tensorflow.
--Completed several projects related to data analysis and machine learning using R and Python.
+- Completed several projects related to data analysis and machine learning using R and Python.
--Strong leadership and communication skills with a self-managed, disciplined, and data-driven approach to growth.
+- Strong leadership and communication skills with a self-managed, disciplined, and data-driven approach to growth.
--Experience working with diverse teams to deliver actionable insights and business recommendations.
+- Experience working with diverse teams to deliver actionable insights and business recommendations.
--Passionate about data-driven decision making and constantly seeking new opportunities to learn and grow.
+- Passionate about data-driven decision making and constantly seeking new opportunities to learn and grow.

 <img align="right" alt="img" src="https://github.com/dhairyav-s/dhairyav-s/blob/main/IMG_0211.jpg" width="50%" height="auto" />